 The random search strategy consists of sampling solutions over the entire search space using a uniform probability distribution.
 Each future sample is independent of the samples that precede it.

-The strategy has minimal time and memory complexity, as it only requires a candidate solution build routine and a candidate solution evaluation routine, both of which can be calibrated using the approach.
+The strategy has a complexity time and minimal memory, as it requires only a candidate solution construction routine and a candidate solution evaluation routine, both of which can be calibrated using the approach.

 The worst performance for locating optima is worse than a search domain enumeration, since the random search has no memory and can perform blind resampling.